Tourist Attractions in Bahia: main attractions, beaches and cities

 Whale Coast

-• Caravelas, Prado, Alcobaça and Nova Viçosa: ideal destinations for those wishing to see the humpback whales that visit the region between July and November.
-As well as quiet beaches, the region is home to the Abrolhos National Marine Park, one of the best diving spots in Brazil.
+• Caravelas, Prado, Alcobaça and Nova Viçosa are ideal destinations for anyone wishing to observe the humpback whales that visit the region between July and November.
+As well as tranquil beaches, the area is home to the Abrolhos National Marine Park, one of the best diving spots in Brazil.

 Parque Nacional Marinho dos Abrolhos